| Boris

 as Smalkovitch tried to get him to eat.
 Shchav, a Russian soup, was

 about all he could manage.
+In

 the crowded two-room apartment jammed with old newspaper cuttings, books,